Import Apache Parquet Files from Cloud Storage into TiDB Cloud Starter or Essential

 Step 2.
 Create the target table schemas

-Because Parquet files do not contain schema information, before importing data from Parquet files into TiDB Cloud Serverless, you need to create the table schemas using either of the following methods:
+Because Parquet files do not contain schema information, before importing data from Parquet files into TiDB Cloud, you need to create the table schemas using either of the following methods:

-Method 1: In TiDB Cloud Serverless, create the target databases and tables for your source data.
+Method 1: In TiDB Cloud, create the target databases and tables for your source data.

-Method 2: In the Amazon S3, GCS, or Azure Blob Storage directory where the Parquet files are located, create the target table schema files for your source data as follows:
+Method 2: In the Amazon S3, GCS, Azure Blob Storage, or Alibaba Cloud Object Storage Service directory where the Parquet files are located, create the target table schema files for your source data as follows:

 Create database schema files for your source data.